Philippines men's national basketball team: Nickname

 The first Philippine team that competed in the 1936 Olympic Games were known as "the Islanders".
 After the Philippines became a republic in 1946, the national team was simply referred to by the press as the "RP 5" or "RP team" ("RP" standing for "Republic of the Philippines").

 When the Northern Cement basketball team represented the Philippines from 1983 to 1985, the team was referred to as the "NCC" team.
-After the disbandment of the NCC team in 1986, the national team referred to as "RP 5" or "RP team" once again.
+After the disbandment of the NCC team in 1986, the national team was referred to as "RP 5" or "RP team" once again.

 In the 1990 Asian Games, following the example of the first U.S. Dream Team, the Philippine team was referred to the "Philippines Dream Team", as this was the first national team with PBA players.
 Later, it was referred to as "Team Philippines".
 Eventually, "Team Philippines" became the name used to refer to the entire Philippine contingent in multi-sports events such as the Asian and Olympic Games.

-During the Philippine Centennial in 1998, the team was officially known as the Philippine Centennial Team.
+During the Philippine Centennial in 1998, the team became known as the Philippine Centennial Team.

-From 2005 to 2009, Team Pilipinas represented the men's basketball team – the team was initiative of the PBA and sponsored by San Miguel Corporation (2005–2007, named "San Miguel-Team Pilipinas") and Coca-Cola Bottlers Philippines, Inc. (2009, named "Powerade-Team Pilipinas").
+From 2005 to 2009, Team Pilipinas represented the men's basketball team.
+Team Pilipinas was the initiative of the PBA and sponsored by San Miguel Corporation (2005–2007, named "San Miguel-Team Pilipinas") and Coca-Cola Bottlers Philippines, Inc. (2009, named "Powerade-Team Pilipinas").

 In 2010, the Smart Gilas Pilipinas and Sinag Pilipinas programs replaced the Team Pilipinas program.
 Sinag Pilipinas represents the country in regional competitions such as the Southeast Asian Games and SEABA Championship.
 Smart Communications is the main sponsor of both programs.
 Gilas is a Filipino word that loosely translates into English as "prowess", and sinag translates as "ray" (sunlight).
 The name Gilas was adopted from the mascot of the 2005 Southeast Asian Games held in Manila, Philippines which is an eagle.
 The mascot was designed by Filipino sports journalist Danny Simon.

 In 2013, the Smart brand was dropped from the branding of both programs, although Smart Communications remained as the main sponsor.
 In 2015, the Sinag Pilipinas program was renamed into as the "Gilas Cadets".

-In Dec.
-2016, The Gilas Pilipinas program got a big boost as a new backer in Chooks-to-Go to form partnership with Smart Communications in the united effort in supporting the Pinoy cagers in their quest for international glory.
+In December 2016, the Gilas Pilipinas program got a big boost as a new backer in Chooks-to-Go to form partnership with Smart Communications in the united effort in supporting the Pinoy cagers in their quest for international glory.
 The team carry that name when participated in 2017 international games.

-The squad that participated in the 2018 Asian Games in particular prefers to call themselves as Rain or Shine-Philippines (RoS-Philippines), Gilastopainters or simply Team Pilipinas due to the core of the team being composed of Rain or Shine Elasto Painters players instead of the Gilas nickname.
-The squad was standing in for the Chot Reyes-led roster which had many of its players as well as Reyes himself suspended due to their involvement in the Philippines-Australia brawl.
+The squad that participated in the 2018 Asian Games was referred to as Rain or Shine-Philippines (RoS-Philippines), Gilastopainters or simply Team Pilipinas due to the core of the team being composed of Rain or Shine Elasto Painters players instead of the Gilas.
+The squad stood-in for the Gilas Pilipinas roster which had many of its players as well as Reyes himself suspended due to their involvement in the Philippines-Australia brawl.